PlutoLang/Syntax-Highlighting/README.md

 ## Sublime Text Installation

+If you don't have Git installed, [do so first](https://github.com/git-guides/install-git).

 In Sublime Text, select **Preferences > Browse Packages...** to open the "Packages" folder of your ST installation.

 Open a console in this folder to run the following command: